Exercise Tutorial: T Raises

 T Raise Form

-Here are a few things to think about when performing the T Raise:
+Here are a few key points to keep in mind when performing the T Raise:

-• Neutral spine.
-No arching or extending the lower back
+• Neutral Spine: Keep your spine neutral without arching or extending your lower back.

 T Raise Benefits